Repurposing approved drugs as potent antiviral combinations to treat COVID-19 disease

 Since its emergence in 2019, SARS-CoV-2 has had a devastating impact on most countries around the world.
 There was a global movement to develop vaccines, which worked at an unprecedented rate, to help prevent contracting the virus.
 Some drugs have also been shown to have therapeutic effects in treating the covid-19 virus.

-The project is a collaboration of experts from three research institutions at Queen’s University Belfast, University of Liverpool and University of Oxford.
-The starting point will be screening 140 drugs that are known to have antiviral activity against SARS-CoV-2 to find combinations that enhance those drugs’ antiviral potential.
-Once the most effective combinations are identified, robust in vitro and in vivo trials will begin to validate each combination’s potential.
-The team will be able to then recommend potential combinations to progress to clinical trials.
+The project was a collaboration of experts from three research institutions at Queen’s University Belfast, University of Liverpool and University of Oxford.
+The starting point was screening 140 drugs that are known to have antiviral activity against SARS-CoV-2 to find combinations that enhance those drugs’ antiviral potential.
+Once the most effective combinations were identified, robust in vitro and in vivo trials began to validate each combination’s potential.
+The team then recommended potential combinations to progress to clinical trials.

 - Validate a drug screening pipeline platform for robust and rapid progression of combination drugs from identification to pre-clinical efficacy confirmation